How and when to submit a weekly claim

 - Persons with hearing or speaking impairments can call Washington Relay Service 711

 - Every week you want to claim benefits.
 The first week is your waiting week.
-You must file a weekly claim for this week, but you will not be paid for it.
+You must submit a weekly claim for this week, but you will not be paid for it.

-- If you didn't apply for unemployment benefits until near the end of a week, give us two business days to process your application before filing your first weekly claim the following week.
+- If you didn't apply for unemployment benefits until near the end of a week, give us two business days to process your application before submitting your first weekly claim the following week.

-You should file a weekly claim every week, even if you're waiting to:
+You should submit a weekly claim every week, even if you're waiting to:

 - Find out if you qualify for benefits.